Security classifications are critical when preparing crime reports. Learn what your RMS could be missing and how to fix it.

 An RMS that’s capable of marking documents and case folders with appropriate levels of security classification allows only the officers who have specific clearance levels to view, edit or work within them.
 These classifications can be adjusted depending on the case type.
 For terrorism allegations, classification can reflect the clearance level needed to work within the case, for example, a top secret clearance.
 With the ability to harness the power of security classifications, you can ensure this type of information doesn’t get into the wrong hands, like unauthorized personnel looking for it or even members of the media.

 The same goes for sexual offenses.
 In these allegations, the victim’s name, address, telephone number and age are listed on the incident report along with other pertinent details.
 Follow-up interviews, lab results and even video evidence are all being collected and documented in the case folder.
 Consider the possibility of the newsworthiness of the identity of the victim—these documents and case investigations need to be secure and locked-down.
 Consider that there are nearly 100,000 forcible rapes in the US annually—that’s hundreds of thousands of allegations and sets of sensitive information that need to be safeguardeded.

 Important Security Features

 Some RMS solutions don’t have the ability for a user, or an agency manager, to prevent other users from viewing and even manipulating information on crime reports or case folders, which is problematic.

 An exceptional software solution will provide security classification capability for every incident reported.
-This feature allows the user to apply a security classification level that’s ultimately approved by a supervisor.
+This feature allows the user to apply one of any number of levels of security classification that’s ultimately approved by a supervisor.
 The feature allows only the officers who have the appropriate clearance to access and investigate the allegation.

 Not all RMS systems have security features for each document an officer prepares.
 While some agencies have the capability to lock down cases the best software solutions allow security features at the inception of the crime report.